soverenio/docs/docs/architecture/overview.md

 * _Digger_: Another component of the Messaging system, deployed once per setup;
 * _Detection-tool_ (Detector): Deployed once per setup.

+We also employ Prometheus for metrics collection, this component is not shown here.

-Let's delve deeper into these components' operations and communications.
+Let's delve deeper into the main components' operations and communications.

 ### The end-to-end flow